 We engage with external stakeholders to promote awareness of psychoanalytic thinking and psychotherapy to achieve our objective to facilitate and increase access to psychoanalytic psychotherapy.

 We have worked with successive governments to promote the importance of good mental health and provided expert advice on a wide range of subjects – from depression and anxiety to complex needs, early intervention and the importance of a relational approach to public and social policy.

 - Urging Government to acknowledge and maximise the role of counselling and psychotherapy through the coronavirus crisis.
 We are doing this with BACP and UKCP and other 22 organisations, including other professional bodies, service providers, think tanks and training institutions.
-Our letter to the Secretary of State can be signed here

 - Promoting the expansion of relational and reflective approaches and environments in the public sector at strategic and operational level to improve resilience of staff and the effectiveness of treatments.
-We are working to urge Commissioners to recognise the unique role of psychoanalytic approaches in supporting the mental health of the NHS front line staff
+We are working to urge Commissioners to recognise the unique role of psychoanalytic approaches in supporting the mental health of the NHS front line staff.

-- Supporting the extension of VAT exemption to all qualified, registered and accredited psychotherapists and counsellors to remove a significant barrier to people accessing care privately and to address the unfair treatment between physical and mental health and between mental health practitioners.
+- Supporting the extension of VAT exemption to all PSA qualified, registered and accredited psychotherapists and counsellors to remove a significant barrier to people accessing care privately and to address the unfair treatment between physical and mental health and between mental health practitioners.